getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ### Option B2: NoOp SDK Init <a name="option-b2"></a>

-The SDK makes the SDK init a NoOp (no operation) when it detects a continuous crash with one of the options of [A](#options-for-detecting-sdk-crashes).This is the last resort and we should try to avoid this as much as we can, but it's better to have no data than crashes and no data.
+The SDK makes the SDK init a NoOp (no operation) when it detects a continuous crash with one of the options of [A](#options-for-detecting-sdk-crashes).
+This is the last resort and we should try to avoid this as much as we can, but it's better to have no data than crashes and no data.
 To minimize the risk of staying wrongly in NoOp mode and to avoid flying completely blind on the root cause, the SDK keeps track of how often the SDK was started in NoOp mode and after x times it retries to initialize.

 #### Pros <a name="option-b2-pros"></a>